twindle-co/twindle/docs/articles/Process-for-new-contributors.md

-Hi everyone, usually when people get connected to an open-source project(which is yes, pretty much exciting), they are mostly unware about the project.
+Hi everyone :wave:, usually when people get connected to an open-source project(which is yes, pretty much exciting :open_mouth: ), they are mostly unware about the project.
 Sure, they have some knowledge about the project but not enough to contribute to it.
 So, they must have enough knowledge about the project and the process, like to do what or where should they first start, etc.
-That's where this article comes in handy, as suggested by @Proful to write.
+That's where this article comes in handy :metal: , as suggested by @Proful to write.
 So, let's go and try to know every process step by step.

 ### Step 1
 From the [twindle-co](https://github.com/twindle-co/twindle) to get a copy of that github account in your account.